 The primary goal of the data validation strategy within the context of DE Africa is to provide confidence in the data services while also highlighting the limitations – where it works and where it fails – in order to enable the appropriate application by the end users.
-We will be actively working with African partners to assess the accuracy of future land degradation and coastal erosion services across the diverse environment of Africa.
+We will be actively working with African partners, such as Centre de Suivi Écologique (CSE), to assess the accuracy of future land degradation and coastal erosion services across the diverse environment of Africa.
+Learn more here.

 Services, Products and Training